Benidorm International Song Festival: History

-In 1958, the idea of holding a Spanish summer song festival like what had been done in Sanremo, Italy, since 1951 (Sanremo Music Festival) came up.
-This event took place in the Benidorm kiosk El Tío Quico, where the mayor of the city, Pedro Zaragoza, the writer and journalist Carlos Villacorta, director of the press office of the General Secretariat of the Movement, and the journalist Teodoro Delgado Pomata were present.
-In July 1959, the first edition of an event called the Festival Español de la Canción de Benidorm ("Spanish Song Festival of Benidorm") was held, organised by the Red de Emisoras del Movimiento (REM) (Movement Station Network) from the city's Manila Park.
+In 1958, at El Tío Quico kiosk in Benidorm, the mayor of the city, Pedro Zaragoza, the writer and journalist Carlos Villacorta, director of the press office of the General Secretariat of the Movement, and the journalist Teodoro Delgado Pomata, came up with the idea of holding a Spanish summer song festival like the Sanremo Music Festival what had been done in Sanremo, Italy, since 1951.
+In July 1959, the first edition of the Festival Español de la Canción de Benidorm (Spanish Song Festival of Benidorm) was organised by the Red de Emisoras del Movimiento (REM) at the city's Manila Park.

-The mechanics of the festival during the first editions (from 1959 to 1971) consisted of presenting the songs in double versions, as was usual in the song festivals of the moment, including Sanremo.
-The victory of the song "Un telegrama" and its huge success in Spain at the time guaranteed the continuity of the festival in Benidorm, despite the fact that some cities in the south of Spain tried to take over the organisation of the festival.
-During this period, the greatest hits in the history of the festival took place, such as "Comunicando", "Quisiera ser", "Tu loca juventud", "La vida sigue igual" and "Amor amargo".
-It also featured the participation of emerging personalities of Spanish light song, such as Dúo Dinámico, Raphael, Bruno Lomas, Joe y Luis, Michel, Los Gritos and Julio Iglesias.
-In addition, although it was not their catapult to success, during these years artists such as Karina, Víctor Manuel, Lolita Garrido and Manolo Otero performed.
-Also, Rosa Morena, who was already enjoying success abroad before her consecration in Spain, participated.
+The mechanics of the festival during the first editions (from 1959 to 1971) consisted of presenting the songs in double version by two performers, as was usual in the song festivals of the moment, including Sanremo.
+The victory of the song "Un telegrama" and its huge success in Spain guaranteed the continuity of the festival in Benidorm, despite the fact that some cities in the south of the country tried to take over the organisation of the festival.
+During this period, the festival produced its greatest hits, such as "Comunicando", "Quisiera ser", "Tu loca juventud", "La vida sigue igual", and "Amor amargo".
+It also featured the participation of emerging personalities of Spanish light music, such as Dúo Dinámico, Raphael, Bruno Lomas, Joe y Luis, Michel, Los Gritos, and Julio Iglesias.
+In addition, although it was not their catapult to success, during these years artists such as Karina, Víctor Manuel, Lolita Garrido, Manolo Otero, and Rosa Morena, also participated in the festival.

 On the other hand, the period between 1972 and 1985 marked a certain decline of the festival.
-The press repeated year after year that the quality of the songs was descending and in fact, during these years, the festival only released the hit "Soledad", by Emilio José and awarded prizes to soloists such as Eduardo Rodrigo, Mochi, Juan Camacho or Dyango and composers such as Juan Pardo, Dúo Dinámico or El Lute.
-Other contenders were Betty Missiego, Braulio, Tito Mora, José Vélez, the actress Beatriz Carvajal, Nydia Caro, Andrés Caparrós, José María Bacchelli or Tino Casal.
-The changes in the musical and audiovisual panorama brought about by the political transition led to a growing lack of interest in the festival.
-The non celebration of the 1979 and 1984 editions and experimental editions in 1983 (non-competitive) and 1985 (which searched for a younger audience, inviting pop-rock groups such as Alphaville, Seguridad Social or Aerolíneas Federales) failed to raise the interest of the public, which led to the cancellation of the festival from 1986 to 1992.
+The press repeated year after year that the quality of the songs was descending and in fact, during these years, the festival only released the hit "Soledad", by Emilio José and awarded prizes to soloists such as Eduardo Rodrigo, Juan Erasmo Mochi, Juan Camacho, or Dyango and songwriters such as Juan Pardo, Dúo Dinámico, or El Lute.
+Other participants were Betty Missiego, Braulio, Tito Mora, José Vélez, Beatriz Carvajal, Nydia Caro, Andrés Caparrós, Bacchelli, or Tino Casal.
+The changes in the musical and audiovisual panorama brought by the political transition to democracy led to a growing lack of interest in the festival.
+The non celebration of the 1979 and 1984 editions and experimental editions in 1983 (non-competitive) and 1985 (which searched for a younger audience, inviting pop-rock groups such as Alphaville, Seguridad Social, or Aerolíneas Federales) failed to raise the interest of the public, which led to the cancellation of the festival from 1986 to 1992.